cloudcops/tfmod-az-argocd/_footer.md

 The `tests` directory is meant run unit and integrations tests for the terraform module.
 For integration testing, prepare your environment in `tests/setup`.

 Tests can be run with `terraform init && terraform test`.

-## Note
-This module is meant to be used internally by `myperfectstay.ai`.
-When selling products that rely on Terraform, be careful with HashiCorps BSL license.
-In such a case, get an enterprise license or try to use [OpenTofu](https://opentofu.org/).